Torres Strait Creole: Prepositions

 The use of the prepositions in Torres Strait Creole reflect these cases and nominalisations to a certain (= simplified) extent:

 blo — genitive: We aus blo misnari?
 Where is the priest's house?

 pò, lo — dative (in part dialect variation): Em i bin spik pò em se wesis bl’em pinis kam.
 She told her her wages had already arrived.
 Bos i bi gibi wesis pò/lo mi.
 The boss gave the wages to me.

 prom – ablative: ’San i dhe kam prom Dhaudhai.
 This one is coming over from Papua.

-lo, we, ene — locative, perlative (lo and we are synonyms, and ene is an archaic word now normally found only in old songs): Aus blo Ama blo mi i stanap dhe antap lo / we il ananith lo / we big mango dhe antap.
+lo, we, ene — locative, perlative (lo and we are synonyms, while ene is an archaic word now normally found only in old songs): Aus blo Ama blo mi i stanap dhe antap lo / we il ananith lo / we big mango dhe antap.
 My Aunty's house is up there on the hill underneath the big mango up there.
 Yu mas kam wantaim lo mi.
 You must/have to come with me.
 Dhemtu baradha i sidaun ene [lo/we] kenu The two brothers were sitting in the canoe.

 lo — instrumental: Òl man i kate tœtœl lo naip lo bele / lo ath The men cut (butcher) the turtle with a knife on the bottom shell.

 òlsem, waze (waze is the somewhat more common reduced form of òlsem) – similative (like): Dhempla lo Mari Ailan i no tòk waze yumpla.
 The people on Murray Island don't talk like us.
 Em i dhe swim go waze aligeta.
 He's swimming away over there like a crocodile.